dps/remarkable-wikipedia/README.md

 Here's how to build a zim file extracting webserver: https://github.com/kiwix/kiwix-tools/blob/master/README.md

-I think that plus a UI that fetches the content locally and renders in plato is likely the full solution!

-The reMarkable only has about 6.5 GB internal storage.
-I think a USB-otg cable plus sdcard might work.
+The reMarkable only has about 6.5 GB internal storage so we need a USB-otg cable plus USB dongle + sdcard.
 *update*
 confirmed that this should work:
 ```